EFForg/https-everywhere/README.md

 There are also ruleset tests, which aim to find broken rulesets by actually loading URLs in a browser and watching for Mixed Content Blocking to fire.
-You can run ruleset tests by opening [about:config](about:config) and changing `extensions.https_everywhere.show_ruleset_tests` to true.
-Now when you open the HTTPS Everywhere context menu there will be a "Run HTTPS Everywhere Ruleset Tests" menu item.
+The easiest way to run ruleset tests is to load a standalone Firefox instance with the tests enabled:

+    bash test.sh --justrun

+Then click the HTTPS Everywhere icon on the toolbar, and click "Run HTTPS Everywhere Ruleset Tests."
 When you run the tests, be prepared to let your computer run them for a really long time.